Espionage: Espionage law in the UK

-Government intelligence laws and its distinction from espionage
+Government intelligence law and its distinction from espionage

 Government intelligence is very much distinct from espionage, and is not illegal in the UK, providing that the organisations of individuals are registered, often with the ICO, and are acting within the restrictions of the Regulation of Investigatory Powers Act (RIPA).
 'Intelligence' is considered legally as "information of all sorts gathered by a government or organisation to guide its decisions.
 It includes information that may be both public and private, obtained from much different public or secret sources.
 It could consist entirely of information from either publicly available or secret sources, or be a combination of the two."

 However, espionage and intelligence can be linked.
 According to the MI5 website, "foreign intelligence officers acting in the UK under diplomatic cover may enjoy immunity from prosecution.
 Such persons can only be tried for spying (or, indeed, any criminal offence) if diplomatic immunity is waived beforehand.
 Those officers operating without diplomatic cover have no such immunity from prosecution".

 There are also laws surrounding government and organisational intelligence and surveillance.
 Generally, the body involved should be issued with some form of warrant or permission from the government and should be enacting their procedures in the interest of protecting national security or the safety of public citizens.
 Those carrying out intelligence missions should act within not only RIPA but also the Data Protection Act and Human Rights Act.
 However, there are spy equipment laws and legal requirements around intelligence methods that vary for each form of intelligence enacted.